• Skip to primary navigation

 2. Sweater Wool Fabric Upcycling

-After denim by second favorite upcycling fabrics are wool sweaters.
+After denim, my second favourite upcycling fabrics are wool sweaters.

-What I mean by wool sweaters /jumpers are those that have a natural wool content of at least 70% (such as lambswool).
+What I mean by wool sweaters /jumpers are those with a natural wool content of at least 70% (such as lambswool).
 These sweaters can then be felted (boiled wool) in the washing machine.

-We’ve all done it before, accidentally put our favorite sweater on the wrong wash setting in the machine.
-Only then for it to shrink so that it will now only fit a toddler.
+We’ve all done it before, accidentally putting our favourite sweater on the wrong wash setting in the machine, only to shrink and now only fit a toddler.

-That is basically felting, shrinking and matting wool fibers together.
+That is felting, shrinking and matting wool fibres together.
 You may no longer be able to wear that sweater again due to its tiny size.
-But it will be great for crafting with.
+But it will be great for crafting.

-Felted/boiled sweater wool will not fray or unravel like normal wool.
-This makes it a great material to craft and DIY with.
-No hems or seams needed, the upcycled fabric can be stitched or glued.
+Felted/boiled sweater wool will not fray or unravel like knitted wool, which makes it a good material for crafts and DIYs.
+No hems or seams are needed; the upcycled fabric can be stitched or glued.

 There are many upcycled sweater crafts on my site.
-Lucky for me my parents love to wear bright colorful sweaters in natural wool and pass me all their cast-offs.
+Luckily, my parents love to wear bright and colourful sweaters in natural wool and pass me all their cast-offs.
 Wool sweaters are easy to find in charity/thrift stores.

 Also, my friends and families now know that if they accidentally shrink their sweaters in the wash, to hand them straight to me.
-As I will upcycle the felted sweater wool into something wonderful for the home.
+I will upcycle the felted sweater wool into something extraordinary for the home.

-Sweater fabrics are particularly good for making repurposed Christmas crafts.
+Sweater fabrics are suitable for making repurposed Christmas crafts.

 upcycling sweaters